Researcher biography

 His specific research areas include:

 He did his undergraduate studies in physics at the University of Otago in Dunedin, New Zealand, before completing his PhD at the University of Oxford in 2001 under the supervision of Sir Professor Keith Burnett.
-He has been at the University of Queensland since 2002, and was promoted to Professor in 2013.
-He is currently a chief investigator in the ARC Centre of Excellence for Engineered Quantum Systems, and the ARC Centre of Excellence in Future Low-Energy Electronics Technologies.
+He started at the University of Queensland in 2002, became a teaching and research academic in 2004, and was promoted to Professor in 2013.
+He was recently a Chief Investigator in the ARC Centre of Excellence for Engineered Quantum Systems (2018-25), and the ARC Centre of Excellence in Future Low-Energy Electronics Technologies (2017-24).